Causal Compatibility Inequalities Admitting Quantum Violations in the Triangle Structure: Causal Compatibility

 If a probability distribution $\prob[\nodes_{O}]$ happens to \textit{violate} any causal compatibility inequality, then that distribution is deemed \textit{incompatible}.
 Conversely, a singular inequality can only be used to prove that a given distribution is \textit{incompatible}; a single inequality cannot certify compatibility.
 A \textit{complete characterization} of compatibility consists of a complete set of all valid causal compatibility inequalities such that satisfaction of the entire set certifies compatibility.
-Currently however, it is unknown how to obtain a complete characterization for any given causal structure, including the Triangle structure.
+Currently however, it is unknown how to obtain a complete characterization for all causal structures, including the Triangle structure.

-From the perspective of identifying quantum non-classicality, a causal structure $\graph$ adopts the role of a classical hypothesis.
-Therefore, non-classicality becomes synonymous with incompatibility: if a distribution $\prob[\nodes_{O}]$ is incompatible, then it is non-classical.
+From the perspective of identifying quantum nonclassicality, a causal structure $\graph$ adopts the role of a classical hypothesis.
+Therefore, nonclassicality becomes synonymous with incompatibility: if a distribution $\prob[\nodes_{O}]$ is incompatible, then it is nonclassical.
 Henceforth, we will use these two terms interchangeably.
-From a resource standpoint, if the non-classicality of $\prob[\nodes_{O}]$ with $\graph$ can be witnessed by an inequality $I$, but nevertheless $\prob[\nodes_{O}]$ can be implemented using quantum states and measurements while otherwise respecting the causal relations of $\graph$, then the causal compatibility inequality $I$ represents a task or game where quantum resources out-perform classical resources relative to $\graph$.
+From a resource standpoint, if the nonclassicality of $\prob[\nodes_{O}]$ with $\graph$ can be witnessed by an inequality $I$, but nevertheless $\prob[\nodes_{O}]$ can be implemented using quantum states and measurements while otherwise respecting the causal relations of $\graph$, then the causal compatibility inequality $I$ represents a task or game where quantum resources outperform classical resources relative to $\graph$.